nicktehrany/website/website/content/IN4191 Notes/Lecture6.md

 1. **Expansion permutation** where the right half of the 32 bits is expanded and permuted to 48 bits.
 2. **Round key addition** where the 48 bit input is xored with the round key
 3. **Splitting** the resulting 48 bits are split into eight lots of 6 bit values.
-4. **S-Boxes** each 6 bit value goes into an s-box and produces a b4 bit output.
+4. **S-Boxes** each 6 bit value goes into an s-box and produces a 4 bit output.
 S-boxes present the non-linear component, as they are lookup tables that are 4x16 in size.
 5. **P-Box** the eight 4 bit lots are combined into 32 bits and are permuted.

 DES key scheduling takes the 56 bit key (it's 64 bits but 8 bits are parity bits for error detection at every 8th bit, so 8 16 ...
-64) and permute the bits with the PC-1 permutation.
+64) and permutes the bits with the PC-1 permutation.
 The output of the permutation is divided into two 28 bit halfs $C_0$ the left half and $D_0$ the right.
 Each round we compute

 $$C_i\leftarrow C_{i-1}\lll p_i,$$

 $$D_i\leftarrow D_{i-1}\lll p_i$$

-where $x \lll p_i$ means performing a cyclic shift on $x$ to the left bu $p_i$ positions.
+where $x \lll p_i$ means performing a cyclic shift on $x$ to the left by $p_i$ positions.
 If the round number is 1,2,9,16 we shift left by one position, otherwise by two.
 The two halfs $C_0$ and $D_0$ are joined back together and are permuted again with the PC-2 permutation.
 Visually depicted below

 ![DES Key Scheduling](/images/IN4191/DES_key_sched.png)

-Decryption is identical ony keys will be used in reverse order.
+Decryption is identical only keys will be used in reverse order.

 #### AES (Advanced Encryption Standard)

-AES is not a Feistel cipher but still has around function.
+AES is not a Feistel cipher but still has a round function.
 It is built on the mathematical foundation of finite fields (Galois fields).
 Galois field are represented as $GF(p^m)$ with $p$ a prime number and $m$ an integer.
 Fields with value $m=1$ are prime fields and fields with $m\ge2$ are extension fields.
 Extension fields work with polynomials (have operations of addition, subtraction, multiplication, and non-negative exponentiation).
 Operations in the fields are in mod $p$ such that

 $$a+b\equiv c \text{ mod } p$$